robOcity/better_streets/README.md

 * [U.S. Population Data - 1969-2017](https://seer.cancer.gov/popdata/) - Historical population data for the U.S. at the county level.

 * [GLCs for the U.S. and U.S. Territories](https://www.gsa.gov/reference/geographic-locator-codes/glcs-for-the-us-and-us-territories) - Source of Geographic Location Codes provided by the U.S. General Services Administration.

+## Files

+TODO - Document file and what they do

 ## Citations